Responses to a Jehovah's Witness 2

 predicted that before the generation that was alive in 1914 died out, God's judgment would be

 executed on the earth.
-Well, quite frankly the very few people alive now who were alive in 1914
+Well, quite frankly the very, very few people alive now who were alive in

-Thus, you can see why I am a bit skeptical when anyone connected with the Watchtower Society
+understand why I am a bit skeptical when someone connected with the Watchtower Society